riverify/riverify/README.md

 - 🌱 I’m currently learning everything .🤣

-- 🏮My goal for 2023 is to study Java diligently and find a satisfactory job.
+- 🏮My goal for 2023 is to study java diligently and find a satisfactory job.

 - ⚡ Fun fact: Average person will spend six year of their life waiting for something.